-Long-term incentive compensation, in the form of equity awards, are granted to our named executive officers in the discretion of our compensation committee under the terms of our Amended and Restated 2013 Stock Option and Incentive Plan (the "2013 Plan").
-Our compensation committee believes that equity awards that may be earned over time can be an effective vehicle for aligning team and individual performance with the achievement of our longer-term strategic and financial goals, and with stockholders' interests.
+Long-term incentive compensation, in the form of equity awards, is granted to our named executive officers in the discretion of our compensation committee under the terms of our Amended and Restated 2013 Stock Option and Incentive Plan (the "2013 Plan"), and for Mr. Glickman's awards upon commencement of employment, the 2017 Inducement Equity Plan (the "2017 Plan").
+Our compensation committee believes that equity awards that are subject to vesting over time can be an effective vehicle for aligning team and individual performance with the achievement of our longer-term strategic and financial goals, and with stockholders' interests.
 These equity awards are designed to:

-- · reward demonstrated leadership and performance; - · align our named executive officers' interests with those of our stockholders; - retain our named executive officers through the term of the awards; - maintain competitive levels of executive equity incentive compensation; and - motivate our named executive officers for outstanding future performance.
+- reward demonstrated leadership and performance; - align our named executive officers' interests with those of our stockholders; - retain our named executive officers through the term of the awards; - maintain competitive levels of executive equity incentive compensation; and - motivate our named executive officers for outstanding future performance.

-The market for qualified and talented executives in the biopharmaceutical industry is highly competitive and we compete for talent with many companies, including major pharmaceutical companies, that have greater resources than we do.
+The market for qualified and talented executives in the biopharmaceutical industry is highly competitive and we compete for talent with many companies, including major pharmaceutical companies that have greater resources than we do.
 Accordingly, we believe long-term incentive compensation in the form of equity awards is a crucial component of any competitive executive compensation package we offer.

-Historically, our equity awards have generally been in the form of options to purchase shares of our common stock.
-We typically grant stock options to each of our named executive officers upon commencement of employment, annually in conjunction with our review of individual performance or in connection with a promotion or as a special incentive.
-We may also grant additional awards from time to time to our named executed officers to reward demonstrated leadership and performance, align our named executive officers' interests with those of our stockholders, retain our named executive officers through the term of the awards, maintain competitive levels of executive equity incentive compensation and motivate our named executive officers for outstanding future performance.
+Historically, our equity awards have generally been in the form of options to purchase shares of our common stock, but we have also granted restricted stock units ("RSUs").
+We typically grant equity awards to each of our named executive officers upon commencement of employment, annually in conjunction with our review of individual performance or in connection with a promotion or as a special incentive.
+We may also grant additional awards from time to time to our named executive officers to reward demonstrated leadership and performance, align our named executive officers' interests with those of our stockholders, retain our named executive officers through the term of the awards, maintain competitive levels of executive equity incentive compensation and motivate our named executive officers for outstanding future performance.

-All stock options granted to our named executive officers are approved by our compensation committee and, other than stock options granted to new hires, or those made in connection with a promotion, are typically granted as of the beginning of the year.
-The size of these stock option grants varies among our named executive officers based on their positions and annual performance assessments.
-All stock options granted to our named executive officers have exercise prices equal to the fair market value of our common stock on the date of grant, so that the recipient will not realize any value from his or her options unless our share price increases above the exercise price.
+All equity awards granted to our named executive officers are approved by our compensation committee and, other than equity awards granted to new hires, or those made in connection with a promotion, are typically granted as of the beginning of the year.
+The size of these equity awards varies among our named executive officers based on their positions and annual performance assessments.
+All stock options granted to our named executive officers have exercise prices equal to the fair market value of our common stock on the date of grant, so that the recipient will not realize any value from their options unless our share price increases above the exercise price.
 Accordingly, this portion of our named executive officers' compensation is "at risk" and is directly aligned with stockholder value creation.

-In addition, the stock options granted to our named executive officers typically vest over four years, which we believe provides an incentive to our named executive officers to create value over the long-term and to remain with the Company.
-In 2017, our compensation committee granted stock options to Mr. Mayleben and Drs.
-Lalwani and McGowan, each of which are described below.
+In addition, the stock options and RSUs granted to our named executive officers typically vest over four years, which we believe provides an incentive to our named executive officers to create value over the long-term and to remain with the Company.
+In 2018, our compensation committee granted stock options to Mr. Mayleben, Mr. Bartram, Mr. Glickman, and Dr. Lalwani, and RSUs to Mr. Glickman, each of which are described below.

-In January 2017, our compensation committee granted Mr. Mayleben an option to purchase 140,000 shares of our common stock, Dr. Lalwani an option to purchase 55,000 shares of our common stock and Dr. McGowan an option to purchase 50,000 shares of our common stock.
-Each of these options is subject to our standard four-year vesting schedule
+In January 2018, our compensation committee granted Mr. Mayleben an option to purchase 107,000 shares of our common stock, Mr. Bartram an option to purchase 38,500 shares of our common stock and Dr. Lalwani an option to purchase 36,000 shares of our common stock.
+Each of these options is subject to our standard four-year vesting schedule.